 Example: “Ok, you’re good to go.
 Is there anything else?...
 Great, we look forward to seeing you soon at your appointment!
 Thanks for calling Daytona Medical Spa.”

-Now that you know the importance of being prompt and prepared for your phone call, you now need to add a personal element.
+Now that you know the importance of being prepared and prompt during your call, you now need to add a personal element.
 Avoid coming off cold or uninterested by instead seeking to be warm and friendly throughout the call.